Dominic Canzone: MLB debut (2023)

 On July 7, 2023, Canzone was selected to Arizona's 40-man roster and promoted to the major leagues for the first time.
-He debuted that night as a designated hitter, going hitless but drawing a walk and scoring the tying run in the 10th inning of a Diamondbacks win.
+He debuted that night as a designated hitter, going hitless but drawing a walk and scoring the tying run in the tenth inning of a Diamondbacks win.
 Canzone hit his first career home run on July 20, off Atlanta Braves ace Spencer Strider.
 In the first 15 games to start his major league career, Canzone hit .237 with the solitary home run for Arizona.

 Seattle Mariners

 On July 31, 2023, the Diamondbacks traded Canzone and infielders Josh Rojas and Ryan Bliss to the Seattle Mariners for closer Paul Sewald.
 Canzone played in most of the Mariners' games the final two months of the season, primarily in left field but also as a left-handed pinch hitter.
 He hit .215/.248/.407 with five home runs in 44 games.
 Canzone would regularly celebrate big plays with a "finger pinch" hand gesture, a nod to his Italian-American heritage.

 On April 1, 2024, Canzone hit a three-run home run for his first home run of the 2024 season.
 After showing improved power, with a .531 slugging percentage in his first 14 games of 2024, Canzone missed a month after crashing into the outfield wall catching a flyball.
-He returned to the Mariners on May 15 but hit only .209 with 8 extra base hits in his next 40 games.
+He returned to the Mariners on May 15 but hit only .209 with eight extra base hits in his next 40 games.
 He went back on the injured list on July 9, missing another month with a right adductor strain.
 He returned on August 9, but his hitting worsened.
 He went 3-for-26 with one home run and two doubles before being optioned down to the Triple-A Tacoma Rainiers on August 28.
-Over 67 games for Seattle in 2024, Canzone hit .196 with eight home runs and 17 RBI.
+Over 67 games for Seattle in 2024, Canzone hit .196 with eight home runs and 17 RBIs.